 When it comes to nonprofit payroll expenses, such as salary and payroll taxes, understanding direct cost allocations can help your organization become more compliant and accountable.

 Nonprofit Payroll Expenses Classification

 Every nonprofit organization must classify all of their expenses into three main categories – management and general, fund raising and program.
 These categories are called functional areas and are fundamental to your financial management and reporting.
-We covered functional expenses in depth in What is Nonprofit Functional Accounting and Why it Matters and in Why Nonprofits Need to Understand Direct Cost Allocations .
+We covered functional expenses in depth in Nonprofit Accounting: Guide to Classifying Functional Expenses and in Why Nonprofits Need to Understand Direct Cost Allocations .

 Since it is common for an employee to spend their work week in different areas of your organization, it is critical that their salary expenses reflect the areas they worked.
 For example, your Jennifer Conner, Executive Director at Apple Seed Child Services spends 24 hours a week working on administrative duties, 8 hours helping in a specific program area and another 8 hours fundraising.

 You would think that since she is part of the organization’s administrative staff that her entire salary would be charged to Administration.
 But, a more equitable allocation of her salary would be to calculate the percentage of time worked in each area and apply that percentage to the specific functional area.
 So 40% of the Executive Director’s salary and related payroll taxes would be charged to administration, 20% to program and 20% to fundraising.

 Allocating Nonprofit Payroll Expenses